Yasmin Ingham

 Yasmin Ingham (born 13 May 1997) is a British equestrian.
 In 2022 Ingham won individual gold at the World Eventing Championships riding Banzai du Loir.
+In June 2024, she was confirmed as part of the Great Britain team to compete at the 2024 Paris Olympics.

 Early life

-Ingham was born and raised on the Isle of Man where her mother Lesley was a manager of a large equestrian centre called Kennaa.
-Ingham said her first words were "on it" when she was petting her mother’s horse, Remy.
+Ingham is from Greeba (German), Isle of Man and attended Queen Elizabeth II High School in Peel.
+Her mother Lesley manages a large equestrian centre called Kennaa.
+Ingham said her first words were "on it" when she was petting her mother's horse, Remy.